 Agriculture

-An agribusiness management major prepares students for careers in a variety of businesses involved with the agricultural and food industry.
-Graduates have obtained positions in agricultural lending, agronomy, agricultural sales, cooperative management, elevator management, government program administration, and grain trading.
+The Agribusiness management major prepares students for careers in a variety of businesses involved with the agricultural and food industry.
+Our graduates have obtained positions in agricultural lending, agronomy, agricultural sales, cooperative management, elevator management, government program administration, and grain trading.

-Note: Students must complete a minimum of 120 credits in order to graduate with a Bachelor's degree.
+Note: Students must complete a minimum of 120 credits to graduate with a Bachelor's degree.

 Agribusiness Management